nimashoghi/lora-presentation/slides.md

 <img class="absolute top-0 left-0 m-2 b-4" src="https://api.qrserver.com/v1/create-qr-code/?size=125x125&data=https://nima.sh/lora-presentation&format=svg" />

 <!--
-A few weeks ago, we got a question about how realistic is it for us in academia to work with LLMs, and I immediately thought of this work.

 The paper is about a parameter-efficient transfer learning technique for LLMs.
 It's a very simple idea, but it's very effective and has a lot of interesting implications.
+Because it's so simple, I'm going to go over the paper in detail, and I'll also go over the context and background that led to this work, including some related work.

-From my understanding, using QLoRA, we fine-tune LLMs like LLAMA on the type of hardware that we have at our disposal in academia (e.g., a single GPU).
+**Let's get the most exciting part of the talk out of the way first:** A few weeks ago, we got a question about how realistic is it for us in academia to work with LLMs, and I immediately thought of this work.
+From my understanding, using QLoRA, we can fine-tune LLMs like LLAMA on the type of hardware that we have at our disposal in academia (e.g., a single GPU).
 -->

 ---